Georgia Tech baseball recognized five seniors prior to the first pitch on Saturday afternoon

-Georgia Tech baseball has won three straight non-conference weekend series in 2017
+Georgia Tech baseball has won seven straight over Georgia Southern

 Jackets Beat Irish, 11-7 (Photos by Ken Langley)